j-blue-arz/labyrinth/readme.md

-Labyrinth is a well-known german family board game.
-This project aims to recreate the game as a multiplayer game, develop understanding of the game's complexity and implement some computer opponents.
+Labyrinth is a family board game.
+This project aims to recreate the game as a online multiplayer game, develop understanding of the game's complexity and implement practical search algorithms.

-English manual to the game: https://www.ravensburger.com/spielanleitungen/ecm/Spielanleitungen/Labyrinth_26448_GB.pdf
-German manual to the game: https://www.ravensburger.de/spielanleitungen/ecm/Spielanleitungen/26446%20anl%201637944.pdf?ossl=pds_text_Spielanleitung

 There is one major difference to the original game: all players have the same objective.
 The objective is always randomly chosen to be one of the 50 maze cards which is not occupied by a player's piece.

 Also, it is only possible to reach an objective while making a move.
 Reaching an objective while it is another player's move is not counted.

+Manual to the original game: https://www.ravensburger.com/spielanleitungen/ecm/Spielanleitungen/Labyrinth_26448_GB.pdf

 # Quick start
 Build the client and run the flask web server.